GigaHierz/OffsetHelper/docs/OffsetHelper.md

 ```

 Retire carbon credits using the lowest quality (oldest) TCO2
-tokens available from the specified Toucan token pool by sending MATIC.
+tokens available from the specified Toucan token pool by sending a native token e.g. CELO.
 Use `calculateNeededETHAmount()` first in order to find out how much
-MATIC is required to retire the specified quantity of TCO2.
+of the native token e.g. CELO is required to retire the specified quantity of TCO2.

 This function:
-1. Swaps the Matic sent to the contract for the specified pool token.
+1. Swaps the native token e.g. CELO sent to the contract for the specified pool token.
 2. Redeems the pool token for the poorest quality TCO2 tokens available.
 3. Retires the TCO2 tokens.

-_If the user sends much MATIC, the leftover amount will be sent back
+_If the user sends much native token e.g. CELO, the leftover amount will be sent back
 to the user._

 #### Parameters